superstreamlabs/memphis.py/README.md

 ### Delay the message after a given duration

 Delay the message and tell Memphis server to re-send the same message again to the same consumer group.
-A message can only be delivered `consumer.max_msg_deliveries` number of times.
+The message will be redelivered only in case `consumer.max_msg_deliveries` is not reached yet.

 ```python
 await message.delay(delay_in_seconds)